cunnie/docs/mac-mini-CF.md

 A challenge password []:
 An optional company name []:
 ```
 * ***[The above command generates two files: wildcard.cf.nono.com.key and  and wildcard.cf.nono.com.csr.
 Paste the .csr into the webpage where they ask.
-We leave the "Server Type" field with the default value (Apache ModSSL), click continue, and are presented with a list of emails <sup>[[1]](#valid_emails)</sup> that are "allowed" to verify the cert.
+We leave the "Server Type" field with the default value (Apache ModSSL), click continue, and are presented with a list of emails <sup>[[3]](#valid_emails)</sup> that are "allowed" to verify the cert.
 The email continues:]***

-	1. Fill up the rest of the information on the website. ***[Mostly names, emails, phone numbers, and job titles]***
+	1. Fill up the rest of the information on the website. ***[Mostly names, emails, phone numbers, and job titles.
+We clicked Continue.
+Then we filled out the organization information on the following page and clicked Continue]***
-	2. Wait till the verification process is finished. ***[After filling out the form, we were unceremoniously dumped to the home screen.
-6:10pm]***
+	2. Wait till the verification process is finished. ***[We received an email with a link and a validation code within one minute.
+We clicked the link, filled out the validation code]***
 	7. After that you will receive your SSL certificate which you can give to your Host Provider or System Administrator to get it installed or you can Follow this link for an illustrated guide on SSL Installation Process.

----

-<a name="valid_emails"><sup>1</sup></a> This is the list of email addresses that cheapsslsecurity.com would allow to approve the SSL certificates.
+<a name="valid_emails"><sup>3</sup></a> This is the list of email addresses that cheapsslsecurity.com would allow to approve the SSL certificates.
 If one is considering purchasing an SSL certificate for a domain, one should first make sure that one has access to at leas one of the mailboxes of the following emails (obviously the domain in the email would not be "nono.com" but instead would be the domain for which one was purchasing the SSL certificate):

 * brian.cunnie@gmail.com
 * admin@cf.nono.com